 What is the right company structure for your business?

-When you’ve come up with a business idea, you need to take the plunge and formally establish the company.
-However, if you have a great idea you might not necessarily know the best way to structure your business.
+When you’ve come up with a great business idea and a unique business name, you need to take the plunge and formally establish the company.
+However, even if you have an idea you love, you might not necessarily know the best way to structure your business.

 There are numerous options, and here we will find out what the best company structure for your business is.
 There are three main options that are suited to most businesses: